wanhive/hub/docs/INSTALL.md

 The configuration file uses a restricted version of the [INI file](https://en.wikipedia.org/wiki/INI_file) format.

-* Update the **HOSTS** and **BOOTSTRAP** sections of the configuration file correctly.
+* Update the **HOSTS** and **BOOTSTRAP** sections correctly.
     * Do not skip this step.
 * This package includes a sample configuration file (*wanhive.conf*).
-* After installation, you can find a copy of the sample configuration file inside the [datadir](https://www.gnu.org/software/automake/manual/html_node/Standard-Directory-Variables.html).
+* A sample configuration file is installed inside the [datadir](https://www.gnu.org/software/automake/manual/html_node/Standard-Directory-Variables.html).

 ## Hosts

-Wanhive hubs use a special text file to learn the network addresses.
+Wanhive hubs use a tab-delimited text file to discover the network addresses.

-* A server uses this file to bind it's listening socket to the correct address.
+* A server uses this file to bind its listening socket to the correct address.
 * A client uses this file to find and connect to a server.

-The required steps have been summarized below:
+Required steps:

-1. Create a text file containing addresses of all the *available* hosts (overlay and authentication hubs).
+1. Create a text file containing the addresses of all the *available* hosts (overlay and authentication hubs).
-2. Update the **HOSTS** section of the configuration file as illustrated below.
+2. Update the configuration file's **HOSTS** section (see below).

 ```
 [HOSTS]